deployphp/docs/tasks.md

 ### Reconfigure

-You can reconfigure tasks, e.g. provided by 3rd part recipes by retrieving them by name:
+You can reconfigure tasks, e.g. provided by 3rd party recipes by retrieving them by name:

 ```php
 task('notify')->onStage('production');